 How do I use Google MyMaps to draw what I want my regions to be?

-During your implementation process, you get to set up a filter that will group your POIs by areas.
+During your onboarding process, you get to set up a filter that will group your POIs by areas.
 Here's how to draw what you want those regions to be.
 (We promise it's easy!)

 Using MyMaps to Draw Your Regions